ollewelin/5_classes_PyTorch_test/README.md

     $ make
     $ ./main

-# Use of my plain Resnet-34 model instead
+# Use of my plain Resnet-34 model instead (work only on CUDA 10.1 and cuDNN 7 version)

 ## Use and renamne files for test Resnet-34